igar15/albumaccounting/README.md

 Album Accounting System project
 =================================

-This is the REST API implementation of constructor documentation album accounting system for tracking which developer has the constructor documentation album at the moment.
+This is the REST API implementation of Album Accounting System designed for accounting constructor documentation albums, stored in the archive, and for tracking which employee has the constructor documentation album at the moment.

 ### Technology stack used:
 * Maven